 Mark J. Vignola, Ph.D. has served as our Chief Financial Officer since April 2019.
-Prior to joining the company, from June 2015 to April 2019, he was Executive Director and Head of Corporate Development and Investor Relations at Intercept Pharmaceuticals, a biopharmaceutical company.
-From July 2011 to May 2015, he was a member of the biotechnology equity research team at Needham and Co.
-Dr. Vignola received his B.S. in biology from Boston College and a Ph.D. in Molecular Genetics and Microbiology from Duke University.
+Prior to joining the company, from June 2015 to April 2019, he was Executive Director and Head of

 (2) Member of our compensation committee.

 (3) Member of our nominating and corporate governance committee.